keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-HF-in-rust-julia-python.md

 So let's reimplement the fundamental orbital energy optimiser, the basis for all [electronic structure theory methods]({% post_url 2023-04-12-compchem-methods-basics %}): Hartree--Fock.  <span style="color:#A9A9A9">(With deep debt to [QUACCS](https://quaccs.wordpress.com/))</span>

-In with the new (apologies Formula Translation maintainence work); so for pedagogical/andragogical reasons, and to learn a couple of new languages, let's write the same algo in three languages:
+In with the new <span style="color:#A9A9A9">(apologies Formula Translation maintainence work)</span>; so for pedagogical/andragogical reasons, and to learn a couple of new languages, let's write the same algo in three languages:

 - 🐍 `Python`: It's Python!
 It's everywhere.
 It's *readable*.
 It's not so bad as you would think because core Numerical Python is implemented in highly optimised C anyway.
 - 🔴🟢🟣 `Julia`: "[*as flexible as Python, as numerical as Matlab, as fast as Fortran, and as deep as Lisp.*](https://discourse.julialang.org/t/elevator-pitch/29457/8)".
 Designed *for* scientific computing.
 Well, what's not to like?
 It's REPL prompt is super nice, it's package manager doesn't make me prematurely age like Python does in my day job.
 And Just-In-Time compilation is *incredibly smart*. <span style="color:#A9A9A9">(I secretly think this is why observables are indeterminate until measured, but today we're strictly ["Shut up and calculate"](https://hsm.stackexchange.com/questions/3615/who-was-the-first-to-say-shut-up-and-calculate))</span>